Macy conferences: Cybernetics Conferences

-Warren McCulloch and Walter Pitts, also attendees, had previously worked on designing the first mathematical schema of a neuron based on the idea that each neuron had a threshold level that was to be reached, via excitation signals from incoming neurons, before firing its own signal onto others.
-Similarly to how Shannon had previously proven with his work in relay and switch circuits, McCulloch and Pitts proved that neural networks were capable of carrying out any boolean algebra calculations.
+Warren McCulloch and Walter Pitts, also attendees, had previously worked on designing the first mathematical schema of a neuron, assuming it had a threshold level of excitation from incoming neurons, which caused it to firie its own signal to others.
+Similarly to Shannon's arguments on relay and switch circuits, McCulloch and Pitts proved that neural networks were capable of all boolean algebra calculations.

-At the Macy Conferences, McCulloch proposed that the firing of a neuron can be associated with an event or interaction taking place in the external world which provides sensory stimulus that is then picked up by the nervous system and processed by the neurons.
-But McCulloch also showed how a neural network's signal pathway could be set up reflexively with itself causing the neurons to continuously fire onto each other in a 'reverberating' circular feedback loop without any original 'firing' signal or any new additional incoming signals.
-McCulloch claimed this accounted for conscious phenomena in which individuals' world view, or the reaffirmation of their senses' perceived external stimulus, was cognitively distorted or all together missing as seen in individuals with phantom limb syndrome (claiming to feel an arm that has been amputated or lost) or hallucinations (perceived sensory stimulus without an original external signal).
-Lawrence Kubie, another attending conference member and a psychiatrist, noted how repetitive and obsessive behaviors manifesting themselves in neurotics bore a resemblance to the behavior enacted by McCulloch's 'reverberating' loops.
+McCulloch proposed that the firing of a neuron can be associated with an event or interaction taking place in the external world which provides sensory stimulus that is then picked up by the nervous system and processed by the neurons.
+But he also showed how a neural network's signal pathway could be set up reflexively within itself, causing the neurons to fire a 'reverberating' circular feedback loop without any original 'firing' signal or new incoming signals.
+McCulloch claimed this accounted for conscious phenomena in which individuals' world view, their interpretation of past sensory perception, was cognitively distorted or missing, as seen in individuals with phantom limb syndrome or hallucinations of sensory perception without an external signal.
+The psychiatrist attendee Lawrence Kubie noted how repetitive and obsessive behaviors in neurotics resembled McCulloch's reverberating loops.

-Shannon had developed a maze-solving device which attendees of the Macy Conferences likened to a rat.
-Shannon's 'rat' was designed and programmed to find its marked goal when dropped at any point in a maze by giving it the ability to recall on past experiences, previous paths it had taken around the maze, so as to help it reach its endpoint - which it did repeatedly.

-Though goal-oriented, Shannon showed how his rat's design was prone to erratic behavior that negated its original function entirely via reflexive feedback loops.
-If Shannon's rat encountered itself in a path in which its 'memory' failed to fire correctly, that is to recall the paths which lead it to its goal, it would get stuck in an endless loop chasing its tail.
-Completely abandoning its goal-oriented design, Shannon's rat had seemingly become neurotic.
+Shannon had developed a maze-solving device which attendees likened to a rat.
+Shannon's rat was programmed to find its marked goal when dropped at any point in a maze, being able to recall past experience, previous paths it had taken, which often enabled it to find its goal.
+However, Shannon showed the rat's design was prone to failure caused by reflexive feedback loops.
+If the rat found itself in a location where its memory failed to recall a previous path to the goal, it could get stuck in an endless loop chasing its tail.
+Abandoning its goal-oriented design, the rat would seemingly become neurotic.

-The Macy Conferences failed to reconcile the subjectivity of information (its meaning) and that of the human mind but succeeding in showing how concepts such as that of the observer, reflexivity, black box systems, and neural networks would have to be approached in conjunction and eventually overcome in order to form a complete working theory of the mind.
-The Macy Conferences were discontinued shortly after the ninth conference.
+The conferences failed to reconcile the subjectivity of information (its meaning) with the subjectivity of the human mind, but succeeded in showing how concepts such as the observer, reflexivity, black box systems, and neural networks could not be approached in isolation, but would have to be overcome together to form a complete working theory of the mind.